AlGepe/OmniSnippets_JS/docs/c2c/betterConditions.rst

 +---------------------------+--------------------------------------------------------+

 .. warning::
-  A **nullish** is an expression that evaluates to ``null`` or ``undefined``.
-The ``??`` `Nullish coalescing operator <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Nullish_coalescing_operator>`__ is a fairly new addition to javascript as the best way to set default values.
+  A **nullish** is an expression equivalent to ``null`` or ``undefined``.
+The ``??`` operator `Nullish coalescing operator <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Nullish_coalescing_operator>`__ is a fairly new addition to javascript as the best way to set default values.
 However, our BB doesn't like it and complains a lot about it (even though it still executes it correctly) so only use it if you totally know what you are doing.

 This expressions can be combined but, as we said before, at that point you're probably better off using plain old ``if`` statements.